arianasp/meerkat_vocal_interactions/README.md

 # Meerkat vocal interactions code

-This repository contains the code to carry out analyses of meerkat vocal interactions, described in the paper **"Mapping vocal interactions in space and time differentiates call-and-response vs. broadcast signalling in meerkat groups"** (working title).
+This repository contains the code to carry out analyses of meerkat vocal interactions, described in the paper **"Mapping vocal interactions in space and time differentiates signal broadcast vs. signal exchange in meerkat groups"**.

 The figures produced by running the code here include:

+* Call category bigrams (Figure 1)

+* Self-reply vs caller exchange (Figure 2)

+* Tree plot (Figure 3)

-* Call response dynamics curves for close calls and short notes as a function of distance between caller and responder
+* Call response dynamics curves for close calls and short notes as a function of distance between caller and responder (Figure 4a)

-* Call response dynamics curves for close calls and short notes as a function of age
+* Call response dynamics curves for close calls and short notes as a function of age (Figure 4b)

-* Clustering of close calls and short notes over different spatial and temporal scales (line plots)

-* Clustering of close calls and short notes over different spatial and temporal scales (heat map plots)
+* Clustering of close calls and short notes over different spatial and temporal scales (Figure 5)

+## Bigrams and caller exchange (Figures 1 - 3)

+This section explains how to run the analyses to generate Figures 1 - 3 in the paper.

+### Requirements - libraries

+See the libraries required at the top of each script.

+### Requirements - data

+The code requires the following data files to run:

+* `03_tree_data.RData`

+* `04_meerkat_bigrams.RData`

+* `05_self_nonself_reply_proportions.RData`

+* ## Scripts

+The scripts to produce the first 3 figures in the manuscript are the following:

+* `03_min_tree_script.R`: produces Figure 3

+* `04_meerkat_bigrams.R`: produces Figure 1

+* `05_self_nonself_reply_proportions.R`: produces Figure 2

+### How to run

+Each script is associated with a data file of the same name.
+Run the scripts to produce the plots.

+## Call-response and call clustering (Figures 4 - 5)

+This section explains how to run the call-response dynamics analysis and the call clustering analysis to generate Figures 4 and 5 in the paper.

-## Requirements - libraries
+### Requirements - libraries

 The code was developed and tested in R version 4.1.2 on Mac OS 13.2.1, Platform x86_64-appledarwin17.0 (64-bit).
 Other versions of R and operating systems are likely to work as well.